ihh/bracery/README.md

 Bracery was designed for asynchronous applications where the Tracery client is decoupled from the symbol definition store.
 However, Bracery also works just fine as a synchronous library, like Tracery (this is the default when running from the command-line, or using the node API).
-Expansion of Bracery expressions occurs using promises, which may e.g. involve database queries or calls to web services.
+Expansion of symbol expressions uses promises, which may e.g. involve database queries or calls to web services.

 In plain English, the Tracery definitions file can live on a server somewhere remote from where procedural text generation is happening.
 This means it can potentially be very big, or continually updated.

+In order to make this work, Bracery distinguishes between _variables_ (can be modified/expanded locally) and _symbols_ (only the server knows how to expand them).
+In Tracery, these two things share the same namespace; for example, `#sentence#` is the syntax to expand the nonterminal symbol `sentence`, but it is also the syntax for retrieving the value of the variable named `sentence`.
+If the variable is specified, then it overrides the original nonterminal symbol definition (if there was one).

+Bracery expands `#sentence#` the same way as Tracery, but also lets you directly access the variable's unexpanded value (as `^sentence`) or expand the original nonterminal (as `^$sentence`).
+It also introduces dynamic evaluation and conditional primitives.

 # Usage